sergiusergiu1234/web-scrapper/README.md

-## How to try the web scrapper on your local machine.
+## How to run the web scrapper on your local machine.

 1. git clone https://github.com/sergiusergiu1234/web-scrapper.git